-On September 17, 2014, EMCORE entered into an Asset Purchase Agreement (the "Photovoltaics Agreement") with Photon Acquisition Corporation ("Photon"), a Delaware corporation and an affiliate of private equity firm Veritas Capital, pursuant to which Photon agreed to acquire substantially all of the assets, and assume substantially all of the liabilities, primarily related to or used in connection with the Company's photovoltaics business, including EMCORE's subsidiaries EMCORE Solar Power, Inc. and EMCORE IRB Company, LLC (collectively, the "Photovoltaics Business" and, the sale of the Photovoltaics Business, the "Photovoltaics Asset Sale") for \$150.0 million in cash, subject to a working capital adjustment pursuant to the Photovoltaics Agreement.
-At a special meeting of EMCORE's shareholders held on December 5, 2014, EMCORE's shareholders approved the Photovoltaics Asset Sale, and on December 10, 2014 EMCORE completed the Photovoltaics Asset Sale.
+On September 17, 2014, EMCORE entered into an Asset Purchase Agreement (the "Photovoltaics Agreement") with Photon Acquisition Corporation ("Photon"), a Delaware corporation and an affiliate of private equity firm Veritas Capital, pursuant to which Photon agreed to acquire substantially all of the assets, and assume substantially all of the liabilities, primarily related to or used in connection with the Company's photovoltaics business, including EMCORE's subsidiaries EMCORE Solar Power, Inc. and EMCORE IRB Company, LLC (collectively, the "Photovoltaics Business" and, the sale of the Photovoltaics Business, the "Photovoltaics Asset Sale") for \$150.0 million in cash, subject to a working capital adjustment pursuant to the Photovoltaics Asset Sale, and on December 10, 2014 EMCORE completed the Photovoltaics Asset Sale.